Leaflet/Leaflet/docs/SlavaUkraini/examples/accessibility/index.md

 but can also degrade it in some cases.
 Therefore it is important that you
 [test your maps](#test-your-maps)
-whenever a new plugin is added to a map.
+whenever a new plugin is added.

 If you find an accessibility issue in a plugin, please report it to the plugin's author.